Cui-Zhao/RF-WISE/index.md

 To the best of our knowledge, RF-WISE is the first research to bring a positive answer!

-## Overview

-RF-Wise contains three main components, including 1) _Multi-carrier Frequency Spreading_, 2) _Harnessing Hardware-constrained Wider-band_ and 3) _Sensing Feature Extraction_.

-1) Multi-carrier Frequency Spreading.
-Multiplexing frequencies by customizing continuous wave to obtain multi-dimensional sensing samples from different frequencies.
-2) Harnessing more allowable bandwidth to enrich the sensing samples further, and enhance the timing resolution of sensing as well, after a set of the hardware related issues are addressed.
-3) Extracting representative and effective features from the sensing samples obtained by RF-Wise, to be used by various applications.

 ## Observations

 RF-Wise is designed based on the following observations: